ashiklom/isofit/examples/py-hypertrace/README.md

     - `h2o` -- True water vapor content.
 Default = 1.0
     - `lrt_atmosphere_type` -- LibRadtran atmosphere type.
 See LibRadtran manual for details.
 Default = `midlatitude_winter`
     - `atm_aod_h2o` -- A list containing three elements: The atmosphere type, AOD, and H2O.
 This provides a way to iterate over specific known atmospheres that are combinations of the three previous variables.
 If this is set, it overrides the three previous arguments.
 Default = `None`
+        - For example, `"atm_aod_h2o": [["midlatitude_winter", 0.1, 2.0], ["midlatitude_summer", 0.08, 1.5]]` means to iterate over _two_ atmospheres.
+On the other hand, a config like `"atm": ["midlatitude_winter", "midlatitude_summer"], "aod": [0.1, 0.08], "h2o": [2.0, 1.5]` would run 2 x 2 x 2 = 8 atmospheres -- one for each combination of these three fields.
     - `solar_zenith`, `observer_zenith` -- Solar and observer zenith angles, respectively (0 = directly overhead, 90 = horizon).
 These are in degrees off nadir.
 Default = 0 for both.
-(Note that off-nadir angles make LibRadtran run _much_ more slowly, so be prepared if you need to generate those LUTs).
+(Note that using LibRadtran to generate look up tables for off-nadir angles is ~10x slower than at nadir; however, this step only affects the LUT generation, so it shouldn't introduce additional delay if these LUTs already exist).
     - `solar_azimuth`, `observer_azimuth` -- Solar and observer azimuth angles, respectively, in degrees.
 Observer azimuth is the sensor _position_ (so 180 degrees off from view direction) relative to N, rotating counterclockwise; i.e., 0 = Sensor in N, looking S; 90 = Sensor in W, looking E (this follows the LibRadtran convention).
 Default = 0 for both.

 ## Installation